kellycook301/Vendomatic/README.md

 install pip
 ```

-3. Install pipenv if you don't got it
+3. Install pipenv if you don't have that either
 ```
 install pipenv
 ```

-4. You are also gonna need Flask, SQLAlchemy, and Marshmallow (yay dependencies!)
+1. You are also gonna need Flask, SQLAlchemy, and Marshmallow.
 ```
 install Flask/SQLAlchemy/Marshmallow
 ```